 The literature related to risk prediction models for FI in critically ill patients during EN was searched across databases including Embase, PubMed, Web of Science, Chinese Biomedical Database (CBM), China National Knowledge Infrastructure (CNKI), Wanfang Data, and CQVIP.
 The search time was from the establishment of the database to January 2024.
-The Chinese search formula was ('ICU' OR 'critical' OR 'critical illness' OR 'intensive care' OR 'intensive care unit' OR 'intensive care unit') AND ('enteral nutrition' OR 'tube feeding' OR 'nasal feeding') AND ('feeding intolerance') AND ('prediction factors' OR 'risk factors' OR 'prediction model' OR 'prediction' OR 'risk prediction model' OR 'nomogram model' OR 'risk score' OR 'risk assessment').
-The English search formula was ('ICU' OR 'intensive care unit' OR 'critical care unit' OR 'burn unit' OR 'coronary care unit' OR 'respiratory care unit' OR 'CCU' OR 'SICU' OR 'MICU' OR 'NICU') AND ('Feeding intolerance' OR 'Feeding tolerance' OR 'Enteral nutrition' OR 'tube-feeding').
+The Chinese search formula was ('ICU' OR 'critical' OR 'critical illness' OR 'intensive care' OR 'intensive care unit') AND ('enteral nutrition' OR 'tube feeding' OR 'nasal feeding') AND ('feeding intolerance') AND ('prediction factors' OR 'risk factors' OR 'prediction model' OR 'prediction' OR 'risk prediction model' OR 'intensive care unit' OR 'critical care unit' OR 'burn unit' OR 'coronary care unit' OR 'respiratory care unit' OR 'CCU' OR 'SICU' OR 'MICU' OR 'NICU') AND ('Feeding intolerance' OR 'Feeding tolerance' OR 'Enteral nutrition' OR 'tube-feeding').
 Additionally, a manual 'snowball' search was conducted by tracing the references included in the initial set of articles to further augment the relevant literature.